TYPO3-svn-archive/cachecleaner/README.txt

-Feel free to add some documentation or simply add a link to the online manual.
+This extension provides a lowlevel script to clean up old entries from cache tables.

+Please refer to the manual for more information.